 The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-However, many pupils are able to access the internet using their own data plan.
-Our school policy states that pupils are not to bring their own hand held devices into school and this is set out in our Online Safety Policy.
+Our school policy states that pupils are now to bring their own hand held devices into school and this is set out in our Online Safety Policy.